gjermundgaraba/bjaanes.github.io/xr.md

 Sure, you can flip back and forth in a notebook, or click around in Evernote.
 But I wanted the information ready exactly when I needed it - to make things easier.

+There are no apps for this!
+There are plenty GTD apps, but no Agile Result apps!

+So this is where Extreme Results (XR) enter.

+I created XR for myself, to be able to use Agile Results more easily.
+I created some of the features I knew I had to have, even though there are several others left.

+If XR is something more people want, I am fully committed to evolving it into a fully featured product.

 ## Related entries